Winterize Your Home for a Healthy Season Indoors

-- Sanitize important places.
-Some of the highest concentrations of germs can be found in the kitchen, with more than 75% of dish sponges and rags containing salmonella and E. coli.
-The National Sanitation Foundation also found that bathroom light switches, refrigerator handles, stove knobs and microwave handles all have high levels of harmful bacteria.
+Some of the highest concentrations of germs can be found in the kitchen.
+The National Sanitation Foundation found that bathroom light switches, refrigerator handles, stove knobs and microwave handles all have high levels of harmful bacteria.
 These areas should be included as part of a regular weekly cleaning routine, while surfaces used in preparing food should be cleaned after each use.
 Use nontoxic cleaning solutions so you aren’t breathing in dangerous chemicals.

 Carbon monoxide has no odor or color, but it can be deadly.
 Installing a CO detector will help you monitor its levels.
 Homes with fuel-burning appliances tend to have greater concentrations, so pay special attention to properly venting and maintaining these appliances.
 Warning signs of faulty equipment include streaks of soot around the appliance and rusting pipes and jacks.

 If you haven’t gotten your flu shot and you’re a Blue Cross or Blue Care Network member, you can always visit a participating pharmacy with your member ID card to get your flu shot today.
 While most pharmacies will accept your coverage, be sure to ask before you get your vaccine.
 Then, write down the date and let your doctor know at your next appointment so he or she can keep your immunization chart up to date.

 You can also schedule an appointment with your primary doctor to get one.
 Your office visit copayment may apply.

 For Blue Cross members without Blue Cross pharmacy coverage: Visit bcbsm.com/preventflu to see a list of immunizing pharmacies that provide vaccines under your medical coverage.